lightoj-dev/problem-tutorials/1036/en.md

 The problem statement has these key points:

-1. Conveyor belts moving row-wise in the same column from block __b__ to the __radium refinery__ can be added up as long as there is no column wise conveyor belt moving in between them.
+1. Conveyor belts moving row-wise in the same column from block __b__ to the __radium refinery__ can be added up as long as there is no column-wise conveyor belt moving in between them.
-2. Conveyor belts moving column-wise in the same row from block __b__ to the __uranium__ can be added up as long as there is no row wise conveyor belt moving in between them.
+2. Conveyor belts moving column-wise in the same row from block __b__ to the __uranium__ can be added up as long as there is no row-wise conveyor belt moving in between them.
 3. Any kind of conveyor is NOT _bi-directional_ when it comes to collection.
 It has to reach the refinery, in one direction.
-Either from East to West or from North to South, BUT West to East or South to North is not possible as the placement of the refineries are already given.
-This plays a heavy role on how to implement and memoize row-wise (left-to-right or right-to-left?) and column-wise (up-to-down or down-to-up?).
+Either from East to West or from North to South, BUT West to East or South to North is not possible as the refineries’ placement is already given.
+This plays a heavy role in how to implement and memoize row-wise (left-to-right or right-to-left?) and column-wise (up-to-down or down-to-up?).

-We need to find the max possible cumulative sum can be reached abiding by above mentioned rules.
+We need to find the max possible cumulative sum that can be reached by abiding by the above-mentioned rules.

 ### Helpful Resources